Positive and Negative Pressure Rooms 101: All You Need to Know

 Otherwise known as protective environments, positive pressure rooms are designed to maintain a higher pressure within the treated space than that of the surrounding spaces.

-In other words, in such a room, air may leave without circulating back in.
-So any airborne particles that originate from within the positive pressure room will be efficiently filtered out.
+In other words, in such a room, air may leave without recirculating.
+So any airborne particles that originate from within the positive-pressure room will be efficiently filtered out.

-While germs and potential contaminants in the surrounding spaces will not gain entry into the room.
+While germs and potential contaminants in the surrounding spaces will not enter the room.

-Positive pressure rooms are particularly indispensable in medical settings since they allow healthcare professionals to keep vulnerable patients safe from infections and disease.
+Positive pressure rooms are particularly indispensable in medical settings because they help healthcare professionals keep vulnerable patients safe from infections and disease.

 These rooms require specialized construction and climate control equipment to remain effective, including:

-- No less than twelve airflow changes per hour must be maintained to sustain the desired pressurized environment.
-Depending on the size and purpose of the room, more airflow changes may be necessary.
+• No less than twelve airflow changes per hour must be maintained to sustain the desired pressurized environment.
+Depending on the room's size and purpose, additional airflow changes may be necessary.

-- A self-closing entryway with adequate sealing prevents air from escaping.
-Thoroughly sealed floors, ceilings, walls, and windows also play a role in helping maintain a positive pressure environment.
+• A self-closing entryway with adequate sealing prevents air from escaping.
+Thoroughly sealed floors, ceilings, walls, and windows also help maintain a positive-pressure environment.

-- An intermediate environment between the positive pressure room and the outside environment is often reserved for deliveries, observations, and storing protective gear.
+• An intermediate environment between the positive-pressure room and the outside environment is often reserved for deliveries, observations, and the storage of protective gear.

 They are especially useful when treating patients with compromised immune systems because any harmful element that’s introduced into the room will be efficiently filtered out.

-Positive pressure rooms are also useful in situations where a specific type of atmosphere must be consistently maintained in the room like in human and animal nurseries.
+Positive-pressure rooms are also useful in situations where a specific atmosphere must be consistently maintained, such as in human and animal nurseries.

 Other uses of these systems include in vitro fertilization labs and operating theaters.